Restraining Orders and No Contact Orders in Minnesota Law

 - Domestic Abuse No Contact Order (DANCO)

-The first two (OFP and HRO) begin in family court as civil motions by a person.
-The person who asked for it can get it dropped.
+Family court: The first two (OFP and HRO) begin in family court as civil motions by a person.
+The person who asked for it can drop it.

-The second two (No Contact Condition and DANCO) begin in a criminal court case after a person is claimed to have committed a crime by the government.
-The government’s lawyer — the prosecutor — asks for it.
-The judge can drop it but almost never will unless the alleged victim campaigns for it to be dropped.
+Criminal court: The second two (No Contact Condition and DANCO) begin in a criminal court case after the government claims a person committed a crime.
+The government’s lawyer – the prosecutor – asks for it.

 The Minnesota laws creating the Order for Protection (OFP) and Harassment Restraining Order (HRO) remedies are similar in many ways.
 One key difference is that the OFP law requires a relationship between the parties while the HRO law does not.

-These cases are charged as “Violation of an Order for Protection” or “Violation of a Harassment Restraining Order” as the case may be.
+Prosecutors charge these cases as a “Violation of an Order for Protection” or “Violation of a Harassment Restraining Order” as the case may be.
 The criminal charges are serious in their consequences.
 A person charged with one of these crimes needs help from an experienced defense lawyer.

 In a pending criminal case where the prosecuting attorney claims a relationship and a victim (like a domestic assault case), they will ask the court for both a No Contact Condition of Pretrial Release; and a Domestic Abuse No Contact Order (DANCO).
 Though these two types of no contacts orders sound like one thing, they are two separate court orders with important differences.